WTOU: 96.5 UBU

 In February 1991, the calls were changed to WUBU, as "96.5 UBU" with an urban adult contemporary format.
-WUBU, owned by Larry Langford, Jr. (who owned a similarly formatted station in Cassopolis, WLLJ-AM 910, now classic hits WGTO and still owned by Langford) was Kalamazoo's first FM R&B station and was highly supported.
-There was support to maintain this only R&B station in the area, mostly from students on WMU's campus.
+WUBU, owned by Larry Langford, Jr. (who owned a similarly formatted station in Cassopolis, WLLJ-AM 910, now classic hits WGTO and still owned by Langford) was Kalamazoo's first FM R&B station and was highly supported, mostly from students on Western Michigan University's campus.

 In June 1992, the station was bought out by Tri-State Broadcasting, Inc., after WUBU was unable to generate enough revenue to support itself.
 The WUBU calls were dropped as well as the urban AC format.
 (The WUBU call letters and format were eventually picked up by 106.3 FM in South Bend, Indiana.)
 Throughout the years, there have been attempts for another FM R&B station.
 Today, Midwest Communications operates WTOU (1660 AM) with a similar format to that of WUBU.